 If there is at least 4 years between the Chapter 7 bankruptcy filing and the subsequent Chapter 13 bankruptcy filing, a Chapter 13 bankruptcy discharge will be granted upon the successful completion of your Chapter 13 plan.

 How often can you file consecutive Chapter 7 bankruptcies?
 If you received a discharge in a Chapter 7 bankruptcy, you must wait eight years.
 This period begins on the date the previous case was filed before another Chapter 7 can be filed.
-To be clear, you count the 8 years from old filing date to new filing date.
-You do not count from old discharge date to new filing date.
+To be clear, you count the 8 years from the old filing date to the new filing date.
+You do not count from the old discharge date to the new filing date.